-Mr. Speaker, my questions today are for the Minister responsible for the Nunavut Housing Corporation.
+Mr. Speaker, my questions today are for the Minister responsible for the Housing Corporation.

-Mr. Speaker, as the minister is aware, the Nunavut-wide ban on smoking in public housing units and the Government of Nunavut staff housing units came into effect yesterday.
+Mr. Speaker, as the minister is aware, the territory-wide ban on smoking in public housing units and Government of Nunavut staff housing units came into effect yesterday.
 As that is the case, (interpretation ends) Mr. Speaker, we all want a healthy future for our children and we are all aware of the dangers of smoking.

 Mr. Speaker, I am concerned about the capacity of local housing organizations in smaller communities like Qikiqtarjuaq and Clyde River to enforce the ban.
 Can the minister indicate what specific training and resources have been provided to local housing organizations? (interpretation ends) Thank you, Mr. Speaker.
 Speaker: Hon.
 Minister responsible for the Nunavut Housing Corporation, Mr. Kusugak.

 Hon.
 Lorne Kusugak: Thank you, Mr. Speaker.
-I appreciate the question from the member. (interpretation) With regard to the ban on smoking in public housing units and government staff housing units, the local housing organizations' units or the government staff housing units, or while renting private housing you are banned from smoking within the unit and have to keep a certain distance away from the unit.

-With the training components of it, we first of all, will have training available.
-We have no watch dogs who are looking at who is smoking in units or not keeping the distance.

-Training and communications, Mr. Speaker, I'm sure will be rolled out.
+I appreciate the question from the member. (interpretation) With regard to the ban on smoking in public housing units and government staff housing units, the local housing organizations' units, or even privately rented housing, you are banned from smoking within the unit and have to keep a certain distance away from the unit.
+At the beginning, the housing corporation will work on communicating the smoking ban and provide support and training.
+We will have training on the new rules.
+We have no watchdogs to look at who is smoking in units or not keeping the distance.
+There will be communications and training on the smoking ban, and I'm sure that there will be work to figure out how to deal with people who are not following the rules.
 Thank you, Mr. Speaker.